MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

  If you get this error when importing datasets in compressed format, verify that all contained files use one of the supported file formats, and are in Unicode format.
 For more information, see [Unpack Zipped Datasets](../unpack-zipped-datasets.md).

- Try re-adding the desired files to a new compressed zipped folder and try to add the custom module again.
+ Try readding the desired files to a new compressed zipped folder and try to add the custom module again.

 |Exception Messages|
 |------------------------|